-Your little kitten has a natural instinct to protect both herself and her territory.
-To begin with, therefore, she may see a cat flap as a hole in her “home defences”.
-It’s up to you to help her out, and give her the confidence to use it.
+Your little kitten has a natural instinct to protect both themselves and their territory.
+To begin with, therefore, they may see a cat flap as a hole in their “home defences”.
+It’s up to you to help them out, and give them the confidence to use it.

 Types of cat flap

 A basic cat flap is inexpensive and easy to install.
 Many people choose cat flaps that come with a lock.

 Lockable cat flaps

 There are several different lockable cat flaps to choose from:

 • Simple locking cat flap – you operate the lock yourself, choosing when to let your kitten in or out

 • Electro-magnetic cat flap – activated automatically by a special magnet on your kitten’s collar

 • Micro-chip cat flap – activated automatically by your kitten’s unique micro-chip

 Getting your kitten used to the cat flap